luigilink/SPSWeather/wiki/Getting-Started.md

 ```

 > [!IMPORTANT]
-> Configure the StoredCredential parameter in json before running the script in installation mode
+> Configure the StoredCredential parameter in json before running the script in installation mode.
+> Run the Install mode with the same account than you used in InstallAccount parameter

 ## Next Step